Iowa vs. Drake Women's Basketball Predictions & Picks - November 19

 Iowa Performance Insights (2022-23)

-- The Hawkeyes put up 87.3 points per game (first in college basketball) last season while giving up 71.8 per outing (331st in college basketball).
-They had a +589 scoring differential and outscored opponents by 15.5 points per game.
+- The Hawkeyes' +589 scoring differential last season (outscoring opponents by 15.5 points per game) was a result of putting up 87.3 points per game (first in college basketball) while allowing 71.8 per contest (331st in college basketball).

-- With 89.2 points per game in Big Ten games, Iowa posted 1.9 more points per game in conference games compared to its season average (87.3 PPG).
+- With 89.2 points per game in Big Ten contests, Iowa posted 1.9 more points per game in conference games compared to its overall average (87.3 PPG).

-- The Hawkeyes scored 89.4 points per game in home games last year, compared to 85.9 points per game away from home, a difference of 3.5 points per contest.
+- The Hawkeyes averaged 89.4 points per game at home last year, compared to 85.9 points per game when playing on the road, a difference of 3.5 points per contest.

+- Defensively Iowa played better in home games last year, giving up 65 points per game, compared to 78.5 in road games.

 Drake Performance Insights (2022-23)

-- At home, the Bulldogs averaged 82 points per game last season.
-Away, they scored 74.
+- At home, the Bulldogs scored 82 points per game last season, eight more than they averaged away (74).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.